EinsteinXXL/Threema-Desktop-Client/README.md

-# Electron-Threema-Web-Client
+# Threema-Desktop-Client (Electron)
-This is an electron based Threema web client and was build with nativefier.
+This is an electron based Threema desktop client and was build with nativefier.
-I have added some feature like minimize to tray, message notifications and notification sounds
+I have added some features like minimize to tray, message notifications and sounds.